 Types of property commonly seized in drug cases include:

 - Computers and other electronics

 - Business equipment

-The Government Wants to Forfeit My Assets – How Do I Pay Legal Fees?
+The Government Seeks Asset Forfeiture – How Do I Pay Attorney Fees?

 The law firm of LEWIS & DICKSTEIN, P.L.L.C. is routinely successful in forfeiture representation.
-Generally, in cases where there are substantial assets at stake, the firm charges a percentage of the value of any assets or things of value that are recovered directly or indirectly through the firm’s representation.
+Generally, in cases where substantial assets are at stake, the firm charges a percentage of any assets value that is recovered directly or indirectly through the firm’s representation.
 In other cases, the firm may charge an hourly rate, a flat fee, or a mixed rate fee, meaning some combination of a flat fee, an hourly rate, and a percentage.
-For example, the firm may charge a flat fee of $5,000.00 to take a case and then a percentage of any value over $25,000.00.
-Every case is unique, and a fee would be customized based on the individual circumstances of the matter.
-If you call LEWIS & DICKSTEIN, P.L.L.C., we will be able to provide you a free consultation and determine the fairest way to charge legal fees in your case.
+For example, the firm may charge a flat fee of $5,000.00 to take a case and a percentage of any value over $25,000.00.
+Every situation is unique, and we will customize a fee based on the matter’s individual circumstances.
+If you call LEWIS & DICKSTEIN, P.L.L.C., we can provide you with a free consultation and determine the fairest way to charge legal fees in your case.

-The attorneys of LEWIS & DICKSTEIN, P.L.L.C. are the premier criminal defense attorneys in Michigan defending clients on state and federal criminal charges, and handling asset forfeiture matters.
-Our attorneys are current on all criminal law related decisions coming from the United States Supreme Court and the Michigan Supreme Court.
+The attorneys of LEWIS & DICKSTEIN, P.L.L.C. are the premier criminal defense attorneys in Michigan defending clients on state and federal criminal charges and handling asset forfeiture matters.
+Our attorneys are current on all criminal law-related decisions from the United States Supreme Court and the Michigan Supreme Court.
 We take great pride in our ability to protect you from overeager police officers and prosecutors.
 LEWIS & DICKSTEIN, P.L.L.C. is well respected by lawyers and judges.
-We are the criminal defense attorneys in Michigan that can help you with fighting a forfeiture matter or negotiating a favorable settlement.
+We are the criminal defense attorneys in Michigan that can help you fight a forfeiture matter or negotiate a favorable settlement.